 UNM will serve students, faculty, and staff, as well as the community at large, by providing leadership and setting an example of how to achieve the triple bottom line of environmental protection, social equity, and economic opportunity.
-UNM will export this knowledge through community programs such as UNM Continuing Education, the Research and Service Learning Program (RSLP), Areas of Public Engagement (APE), and internships.
-In addition, UNM will serve as a clearing house of sustainability information and resources through the Sustainability Studies Program for the wider community.
+UNM will export this knowledge through community programs such as UNM Continuing Education, the Research and Service Learning Program, Areas of Public Engagement, and internships.
+In addition, UNM will serve as a clearinghouse of sustainability information and resources through the Sustainability Studies Program and the Office of Sustainability for the wider community.

 6.1.
 Campus Culture

 UNM will foster a campus culture of community members initiating and participating in activities that support the University in achieving sustainability through its governance, operations, and curriculum and research.

 6.2.
 Environmental Protection

 All campus community members should be aware of the extent to which their actions can negatively or positively impact the environment.
 In that the University shall strive to establish the lead for environmental protection in New Mexico, it should encourage engagement by faculty, staff, or students in community service projects that positively impact the environment and discourage those that impact the environment negatively.

 6.3.
 Social Equity